Coarse Alexander duality for pairs and applications

 \subsection{Applications to $3$--manifolds}

 A \emph{Kleinian group} is a discrete group of isometries of $\Hyp^3$.
+Torsion-free groups that are virtually Kleinian but that are not the fundamental group of any $3$--manifold are constructed in \cite{kapovichkleiner} and \cite{hruskastarktran}.
+Section~\ref{sec:comm} is an extended study of one example that arises in \cite{hruskastarktran} for which a more subtle virtual geometric property arises.
+We show that, among the family of fundamental groups of $3$--manifolds, those that admit Kleinian representations are not closed under commensurability.

 The fundamental group of the $2$--complex formed by gluing a closed orientable hyperbolic surface to a torus along an essential simple closed curve in each surface is a geometrically finite Kleinian group (see Proposition~\ref{prop:Accidental}).
 In contrast, we show that a certain amalgam of a closed hyperbolic surface group with a Klein bottle group over a $\Z$ subgroup does not admit a Kleinian representation, even though it is a $3$--manifold group and it is virtually Kleinian.

 \begin{thm} Let $X$ be the space obtained from a closed orientable surface of negative Euler characteristic and a Klein bottle by gluing a nonseparating simple closed curve on the surface to an orientation reversing simple closed curve on the Klein bottle.
 Then $G=\pi_1(X)$ satisfies the following properties. \begin{enumerate} \item $G$ is the fundamental group of a $3$--manifold. \item $G$ has an index--$2$ subgroup that is isomorphic to a Kleinian group. \item $G$ is not isomorphic to a Kleinian group. \end{enumerate} \end{thm}